POWER FLOATS & SPONGES

 Showing 1 - 14 of 14 products

-Within our rendering materials range, this power floats and sponges collection covers the mechanical and manual finishing tools that turn freshly applied basecoat or topcoat into a uniform, architectural-grade facade — fourteen products in total: a Dedra DED7767 power float machine, seven interchangeable pads spanning wet-floating through to coarse abrasive preparation, and six high-performance hand sponges from KAEM and other trade-grade suppliers for grouting, tiling and reveal-zone detail work.
+Within our rendering materials range, the power floats and sponges collection covers the mechanical and manual finishing tools that turn freshly applied basecoat or topcoat into a uniform, architectural-grade facade — fourteen products in total: a Dedra DED7767 power float machine, seven interchangeable pads spanning wet-floating through to coarse abrasive preparation, and six trade-grade hand sponges from KAEM and other professional suppliers for grouting, tiling, and reveal-zone detail work.
+Stocked for trade collection or next-day UK dispatch from our Southampton warehouse.

-For a facade above approximately 3 m² of uninterrupted panel, manual finishing alone struggles to maintain a wet edge through to the end of the elevation — and that timing constraint is what visible lap marks are made of.
-A power float covers a 390 mm swathe per pass, fast enough to keep the leading edge wet across a full storey, and at a rotational speed measured to compress topcoat and refine grain rather than smear the surface.
+Above approximately 3 m² of uninterrupted panel, manual finishing alone struggles to maintain a wet edge through to the end of the elevation — and that timing constraint is what visible lap marks are made of.
+A power float covers a 390 mm swathe per pass, fast enough to keep the leading edge wet across a full storey under typical UK conditions, and at a rotational speed measured to compress topcoat and refine grain rather than smear the surface.

 The Dedra DED7767 sits at the centre of this collection — a 710 W direct-drive machine with a 390 mm working face and 110 rpm head speed, weighing approximately 4.3 kg for sustained overhead work on scaffold.
 Around it, seven interchangeable pads fasten via four-point hook-and-loop on the matched mounting disc, taking the same machine through every stage from wet-floating to abrasive preparation.
 Six hand sponges complete the range for the detail zones — reveals, spandrels, narrow infill panels — that a 390 mm disc cannot reach cleanly.

-- Consistent surface texture: the rotary disc applies uniform pressure across the full pad diameter, eliminating the trowel marks and ripples that hand floating leaves on large uninterrupted panels.
+- Consistent surface texture across full panels: the rotary disc applies uniform pressure across the full pad diameter, eliminating the trowel marks and ripples that hand floating leaves on large uninterrupted elevations.

-- Wet-edge management on full elevations: a 390 mm swathe per pass covers ground fast enough to keep the leading edge wet across a full storey under typical UK conditions — the timing window that prevents lap marks.
+- Wet-edge management on storey-height work: the 390 mm swathe per pass covers ground fast enough to keep the leading edge wet across a full storey, hitting the timing window that prevents lap marks under typical UK temperature and humidity conditions.

-- Seven-pad system, one machine: the same DED7767 platform handles wet-floating, primary levelling, grain-distribution texturing, abrasive stripping and grit preparation through pad changes alone, reducing tool count on site.
+- Seven-pad system, one machine platform: the same DED7767 handles wet-floating, primary levelling, grain-distribution texturing, abrasive stripping, and grit preparation through pad changes alone — one platform across every stage of the finishing programme.

-- Manageable working weight: at approximately 4.3 kg, the machine is light enough for sustained overhead work on scaffold without the operator fatigue heavier units produce on full-day work.
+- Manageable working weight for scaffold work: at approximately 4.3 kg, the machine is light enough for sustained overhead floating without the operator fatigue heavier units produce on full-day commercial work.

-- Trade-grade hand sponges: KAEM hydro-foam sponges in three sizes provide the absorbency and durability required for multi-day commercial tiling and grouting, completing the detail-zone finishing tools.
+- Trade-grade hand sponges for detail zones: KAEM hydro-foam sponges in three sizes provide the absorbency and durability that multi-day commercial tiling and grouting calls for, completing the detail-zone finishing tools where the machine cannot reach.

-Selection Guide — Choose the Right Tool in 30 Seconds
+Selection Guide — Choose the Right Tool for Your Job in 30 Seconds

 | Your Project Stage | Best Tool | Standout Spec |